 2. Only registered ASA players are allowed to play on a given team.
 ASA retains the right to suspend any team playing with unregistered players.

-3. Futsal teams must field at least two (2) females at all times.
+3. Coed Futsal teams must field at least one (1) female at all times.

 All players must wear shin guards with socks that completely cover them.